The Science of Niacinamide: What 14 Clinical Studies Actually Say About This Skincare Superstar

 What Is Niacinamide?

-Niacinamide is a water-soluble form of Vitamin B3 that your skin can't produce on its own.
+Niacinamide (or Nicotinamide) is a water-soluble form of Vitamin B3 that your skin can't produce on its own.
 Unlike some trendy ingredients that burst onto the scene with minimal research, niacinamide has been studied in dermatology for decades.

 It's a precursor to NAD+ (nicotinamide adenine dinucleotide), a coenzyme involved in over 400 enzymatic reactions in your cells, including those critical for skin health, energy production, and DNA repair.